CN-UPB/pg-scrambLe/src/adaptor/docs/index.rst

 PMW is easy to use and well documented.
 Code usage examples are available along with the function documentation.

-PMW can be installed using pip by using pip.
+PMW can be installed using pip:

 .. code-block:: bash